(Skip to the complete list below)

 Shopping Cart Notes: Canned fruit tastes great and can be easily rotated using FIFO (first in, first out) as a part of your family’s regular diet.
 Look to purchase items on sale, select 2-3 varieties, and buy 10 cans each.
 Recommended examples are: canned peaches, pears and pineapple.

-At the end of Aisle #4 is an end cap that contains boxes of saltine crackers on sale.
+On The Grocery Store End Cap We Find…. boxes of saltine crackers on sale.
 These crackers go great with the soup found in Aisle #1.
 They are inexpensive and have a shelf life of at least 1 year.
 Grab three boxes.
 They are great with peanut butter, as well.

 Overview: Sugar is a staple in any food storage program and widely used in many recipes.